ut-beg-texnet/SeisNetInsight/README.md

 # SeisNetInsight

-SeisNetInsight is an open-source Python tool for identifying where additional seismic stations could provide the greatest monitoring benefit.
+SeisNetInsight is an open-source Python tool for identifying high-impact regions for seismic station deployment.
 It combines source-station proximity, azimuthal-gap coverage, and an optional generic contextual  layer into insightful contour maps and a priority map that can be reviewed in the app or exported as figures and KMZ overlays.

 ## What The App Does